Housefull 2: Plot

 Sunny, Max, Jolly and Jai are best friends who study together in a college.
-One day in a party, Max's girlfriend Sonia gets attracted to Sunny and tries to make sexual relation with him.
-As Max catches them, Sonia lies to him that Sunny harassed her.
-It leads to a big fight of hands between the two, as Max slaps Sunny, and they both turn sworn enemies and part ways.
+One day in the college farewell, Max's girlfriend Sonia gets attracted to Sunny and tries to be intimate with him.
+When Max catches them, Sonia lies to him that Sunny harassed her, causing Max and Sunny to get into a physical fight, and both turn sworn enemies and part ways.